Date Thesis Awarded

 Taking on the foundational ideology of the American and British punk movements, the Soviet Union and East Germany created the Soviet Punk and Ostrock movements.
 Both movements incorporated aspects of their unique political environment and cultural mythologies.
 Within these two movements emerged two foundational bands Grazhdanskaya Oborona (Omsk, Siberia) and Zwitschermaschine (East Berlin and Dresden).
 Grazhdanskaya Oborona and Zwitschermaschine served as examples of a revolutionary civil society, non-derivational punk movement, and the beginnings of societal perestroika in the Soviet region.

 Hibbert, Gabrielle E., "Alternative Notions of Dissent: Punk Rock’s Significance in the Soviet Union and East Germany" (2017).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1064.

 Creative Commons License